marcocspc/URNAI-Tools/README.md

 ### Installation

 There are two main ways of installing URNAI.
 The first one would be to clone this repository to your local machine, and run python files directly.
 The second one would be to install this repository as a Python package using pip.

 The second option allows you to use URNAI on your command line as a python package, and schedule batches of trainings using .CSV or .JSON files easily.
+However, it can make experimentation cumbersome, as our solve files are not installed by default, and to create new solve files one would have to code directly in the installation path for python packages, which is not very intuitive.

-However, it can make development inside URNAI cumbersome, as you would need to code directly inside of the packages directory of your Python installation.
-Therefore, if you intend to use URNAI on the command line but also want to develop in it, we recommend you do both of these installations.
+Therefore, if you intend to use URNAI on the command line but also want to develop in it (modify or create new experiments and classes), we recommend you do both of these installations:

 - Cloning this repo:
 ```
 git clone https://github.com/marcocspc/URNAI-Tools.git
 ```
+You can clone this repo to any folder you desire, and use it to run solve files or even modify the toolkit as you wish.

 - Install urnai Python package from this repo:
 ```